rails/weblog/_posts/2015-04-30-gsoc-15-is-now-live.markdown

 tools your browser provides to do things like reading the CoffeeScript source or setting breakpoints on it.

-## Refactoring Active Support and Active Support
+## Refactoring Action View and Active Support

 **Student:** [Islam Wazery](https://github.com/wazery)
 **Mentors:** [Kir Shatrov](https://github.com/kirs) and [Carlos Antonio da Silva](https://github.com/carlosantoniodasilva)